YosysHQ/apicula/readme.md

 ### Parsing

 For each FPGA, the vendor provides `.dat`, `.fse`, `.ini`, `.pwr`, and `.tm` files.
-Of these, only parsers for `.dat` and `.fse` have been written.
-It is expected that the `.pwr`, and `.tm` files contain respectively power and timing data, which will be of crucial importance when writing a full-fledged Nextpnr flow.
+Of these, only parsers for `.dat`, `.fse` and `.tm` have been written.

 The format of these other files is unknown, you're on your own here.
 I could only offer you some vague pointers based on experience from the other two files.

-For a description of the known file format, [see the documentation](doc/filestructure.md).
+For a description of the known file formats, [see the documentation](doc/filestructure.md).

 The parser for the `.fse` format is fairly robust and complete, but vendor software updates sometimes add new file and table types.
 The main thing lacking here is a better understanding of the meaning of all these tables.
 Part of this can be done with [fuzzing](#fuzzing), but another large part is just looking at the data for patterns and correlations.
 For example, some numbers might be indices into other tables, wire IDs, fuse IDs, or encoded X/Y positions.

 The parser for the `.dat` file is more fragile and incomplete.
 This is mainly because it just appears to be a fixed format struct with array fields.
 New vendor software versions sometimes add new fields, breaking the parser.
 Here there are actually a few gaps in the data that have not been decoded and named.
 It is suspected that at least some of these gaps are related to pinouts and packaging.

+The format of the '.tm' appears to be just a big collection of floats.
+Not all of them have a meaning that is well understood, but the parser itself is fairly complete.

 ### Nextpnr